kpet/clvk/README.md

 Copy `OpenCL.dll` into a system location or alongside the application executable you want to run with clvk.

+## Tuning clvk

+clvk can be tuned to improve the performance of specific workloads or on specific platforms.
+While we try to have the default parameters set at their best values for each platform, they can be changed for specific applications.
+One of the best way to know whether something can be improved is to use traces to understand what should be changed.

+### Group size

+clvk is grouping commands and waiting for a call to `clFlush` or any blocking calls (`clFinish`, `clWaitForEvents`, etc.) to submit those groups for execution.

+clvk's default group flushing behaviour can be controlled using the following two variables to flush groups as soon as a given number of commands have been grouped:
+   - `CLVK_MAX_CMD_GROUP_SIZE`
+   - `CLVK_MAX_FIRST_CMD_GROUP_SIZE`

+### Batch size

+clvk relies on vulkan to offload workoad to the GPU.
+As such, it is better to batch OpenCL commands (translated into vulkan commands) into a vulkan command buffer.
+But doing that may increase the latency to start running commands.

+The size of those batches can be controlled using the following two variables:
+   - `CLVK_MAX_CMD_BATCH_SIZE`
+   - `CLVK_MAX_FIRST_CMD_BATCH_SIZE`

 # Environment variables

 The behaviour of a few things in clvk can be controlled by environment